Ishanx22/Quiz-Wiz/README.md

-# Text Simplifier
+# Quiz Wiz

-✨ Text Genie is your smart writing buddy that instantly simplifies or summarizes any text right where you are.
-Just highlight your text, choose your goal — shorter, clearer, or simpler — and let the genie do the magic.
-Quick, effortless, and smart — reading and writing made easy for everyone.
+✨ QuizWiz Text Genie is your smart quiz-making buddy.
+Highlight any text or use the entire page, choose your goal — shorter, clearer, or simpler — and instantly turn it into a quiz.
+Quick, effortless, and smart — learning and testing made easy!

 ## Images